syncfusion-content/windowsforms-docs/WindowsForms/tabbedmdi/FAQ/Customize-the-Distance-between-the-Tab-and-the-Control-in-TabbedMDIManager.md

 ---
 layout: post
 title: Customize the Distance between the TabbedMDIManager | Syncfusion
-description: Learn about Customize the Distance between the Tab and the Control in TabbedMDIManager support in Syncfusion Windows Forms TabbedMDI control and more details.
+description: Learn about Customize the Distance between the Tab and the Control in Syncfusion Windows Forms TabbedMDI control and more details.
 platform: WindowsForms
 control: TabbedMDIManager
 documentation: ug